Mirvan1/SkillHavenUI/README.md

 ## Project Overview

-SkillHavenApi helps people learn from experts in different jobs.
+SkillHaven helps people learn from experts in different jobs.
 It's like asking for advice and reading their blogs from someone who knows a lot .

 ## Technologies Used